martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 ![State Button](StateButton.png)

-States as buttons appear throughout the NST Editor.
-Clicking on the button will select the state and open it for edit inside the [**&#xf044; State Editor**](#xf14b-state-editor).
-You can select multiple states by holding the Ctrl button on your keyboard while you click on them.
+States appear in the form of buttons throughout the NST Editor.
+Clicking the button will select the state and open it for edit inside the [**&#xf044; State Editor**](#xf14b-state-editor).
+You can select multiple states by holding the Ctrl button on your keyboard while simultaneously clicking buttons.
 You can differentiate selected states by the highlighted borders.

 An active state's button is red, whereas a green button implies availability.
 Once you activate the state, the button becomes dark red.
 The entry state has the &#xf061; icon in front of the name.